 $ ping 192.168.56.11 ING 192.168.56.11 (192.168.56.11) 56(84) bytes of data.
 64 bytes from 192.168.56.11: icmp_seq=1 ttl=64 time=0.806 ms 64 bytes from 192.168.56.11: icmp_seq=2 ttl=64 time=0.448 ms ^C

 From now on we are going to work on the main machine only and we'll want to be able to access the boxes using ssh from the main machine without typing in a password.

 First try to ssh:

 It will first ask for a yes and then for a password.
-As these machines were all cloned from one single machine, the all have user foo and the same password on every machine.
+As these machines were all cloned from one single machine, they all have user foo and the same password.